TheDrCrow/DrCrowInfo/docs/paed_neuro/neuro_paed_supratent_malform.md

 ### Agenesis of Corpus Callosum

-Rad:
+Radiology:
 - Absence of CC, Cingulate gyrus.
 - Radiating gyri from III (Sag) with III in direct continuity with interhemispheric fissure.
 - Parallel configuration of lateral ventricles.
 - Large atria and occcipital horns of lateral ventricles (colphocephaly)
 - +/- Interhemispheric arachnoid cyst / cystic meningeal dysplasia.

 ***Probst Bundles*** = fibres that would have crossed the midline instead run in AP plane along medial margins of ventricles.
 DD: in F look for coloboma ~ AICARDI SYNDROME